-- 1. On the Insert Tab click Picture. - 2.
+- 1. On the Insert Menu click Photo>Picture from File. - 2.
 Browse to your image file then click Insert.
 Now you will want to move the image and probably resize it.

 MOVE AN IMAGE

 Click in the middle of the image and drag it by its center to where you want it to be.
 Do not drag it by its border because you may accidentally resize it and distort its proportions.